keboola/developers-docs/extend/custom-science/python/index.md

 If you are starting with Custom Science, consider going through the [Quickstart](/extend/custom-science/quick-start/).
-You can also have a look at an [example repository](https://github.com/keboola/python-custom-application-text-splitter).
+You can also have a look at our [example repository](https://github.com/keboola/python-custom-application-text-splitter).

 ## Packages